coleifer/peewee/docs/peewee/api.rst

    .. method:: contained_by(value)

-      Inverse of :meth:`contains` - test whether the value at this path is a subset of ``value``.
+      Inverse of :meth:`contains`.
+Test whether the value at this path is a subset of ``value``.
 Postgresql ``<@``, MySQL / MariaDB ``JSON_CONTAINS(value, lhs)``, SQLite the ``_pw_json_contains`` UDF
       (full scan).